 This obligation falls under Section 3 of the Landlord and Tenant Act 1985, which also dictates how the notice should be served to tenants and in what time frame.
 You have just two months to serve this notice, so if you haven’t done so already it’s a good idea to act quickly.
 You can learn more about the Section 3 Notice and get a free Section 3 Notice template here.

 Owning a freehold property is by no means easy and is only lucrative in some cases.
 Even if you have experience in managing a freehold property, it can be a stressful and time-consuming task.
 It’s no wonder then that many people who have inherited a freehold property want to know whether they can sell it.
 Not only will you avoid the hassle of management, but you can take advantage of a potentially large capital sum earned from the sale.

 To answer the original question: yes, you can sell your freehold, but you need to bear the leaseholders in mind when you do so, as we’ll explain now.

-Typically, the sale can be completed within four weeks of receiving a contract from your solicitor – meaning you could have the funds in your bank account far sooner.
+Typically, the sale can be completed within four weeks of receiving a contract from your solicitor (this is in addition to the legally required two month period if Section 5 Notices need to be served) However, it is possible that the transfer of the freehold could take place sooner and you would receive the funds in your bank account in under one month.